1070 User Interfaces

 - User interface software architecture (event oriented interactive interfaces).

-- Toolkits for designing user interfaces (Qt Quick designer, QML).
+- Toolkits for designing user interfaces.

 - Building user interfaces.